LuckyHyena/DnD/tomb_of_annihilation/player_notes/dramatis_personae.md

 An [underground network](https://dnd.wizards.com/dungeons-and-dragons/story/faction/harpers) of freedom-loving bards, rogues, mages, and others who work throughout Faerûn to oppose tyrants and the abuses of the powerful.

 ## Nivri Snowfang
-Snowfang is a harper _brightcandle_, and harper members' official contact in Port Nyanzaru (and therefore all of Chult).
-She lives a comfortable life skimming from the immense wealth of Port Nyanzaru, enjoying the local luxuries, and betting on dinosaur races, all while keeping an ear to the ground for information valuable to the Harpers.
-Syndra Silvane is a harper wise owl, and Snowfang is one of Silvane's trusted contacts for scrounging up information on Chult and the Soulmonger.
+Nivri Snowfang is a harper _brightcandle_, and harper members' official contact in Port Nyanzaru (and therefore all of Chult).
+She lives a comfortable life skimming from the immense wealth of Port Nyanzaru, enjoying the local luxuries, and betting on and racing dinosaurs, all while keeping an ear to the ground for information valuable to the Harpers.
+Syndra Silvane is a harper _wise owl_, and Nivri is one of Silvane's trusted contacts for scrounging up information on Chult and the Soulmonger.

 ![Nivri Snowfang](images/nivri_snowfang.jpeg)